 License to Officiate In order to apply to the Bishop for initial licensing, you must write a letter to the Bishop requesting him to license you indicating what ministry you intend in the Diocese.
 In addition, a priest must present a letter of good standing from your current bishop, and a certification of Safe Church training within the last three years.
 The Bishop may request a meeting with you.
 Licenses are issued annually during Advent.
-In order to renew your license, you must send of letter of request to the Bishop and fulfill any additional training required.
+In order to renew your license, you must send a letter of request to the Bishop and fulfill any additional training required.
 Contact the Bishop’s Executive Assistant, Liz Crawley, with requests.

 Remarriage request form This form is completed when either or both party have been married or in a civil union that has been legally dissolved and they are seeking a new marriage in the church.
 Applications must be filed at least thirty (30) days prior to the intended date of marriage.
 “Cover letters” from clergy are necessary only in extraordinary circumstances.
-Contact the Bishop’s Executive Assistant, Liz Crawley.
+Contact the Bishop’s Executive Assistant, Liz Higginbotham.

 Same-Sex Blessing Guidelines and Supporting Documents Same-Sex Blessing guidelines are offered to provide clergy and congregations who are considering the blessing of marriage between same sex couples a sense of the possibilities and limitations created by the Episcopal Church.
 Questions or concerns that are not addressed here should be forwarded to the Bishop’s Office for consideration.

 Eucharistic Visitors and Licensed Lay Leaders In the Diocese of Rhode Island, the Bishop will license a lay person to be a Eucharistic Visitor or a lay worship leader.
 In order to be considered for licensing, a lay person must be a confirmed communicant in good standing.
 The license is issued for three years and may require additional training before renewal.
-Contact the Bishop’s Executive Assistant, Liz Crawley, with requests.
+Contact the Bishop’s Executive Assistant, Liz Higginbotham, with requests.
 Contact Diocesan Administrator, Mary Ann Mello, for information about training.

 Policy for the Protection of Children and Youth The Policies for the safe church practices of the Diocese of Rhode Island are designed to make the Church a safer place for those who worship, minister and all who seek or serve Christ, particularly our children and youth.
 There is an expectation that every individual who serves the Church will maintain the highest ethical standards in relationships with those whom they minister.
 The Policies are adopted in recognition of the Baptismal covenant promise to respect the dignity of every human being.
 Contact Diocesan Administrator, Mary Ann Mello, for information about training.